-A J Series electric kiln is an insulated polygonal heating device designed specifically for firing of ceramics.
+A D Series Doll-Baby electric kiln is an insulated polygonal heating device designed specifically for firing of ceramics such as doll heads, porcelain and for other test purposes.
 Coiled elements made of a special high temperature alloy (iron-aluminum-chrome) are mounted around the perimeter of the kiln.